-Arterial blood gases and respiratory parameters: Registration of the highest and lowest PaO2 values within every 12 hours with concomitant SaO2 measures.
-At the same time points registration of FiO2, tidal volume, PEEP and P-plat or P-peak if invasive or non-invasive mechanical ventilation is provided, FiO2 and CPAP pressure or total flow in litres per minute and oxygen concentration in all other situations.
+Arterial blood gases and respiratory parameters: Registration of the highest and lowest PaO_2 values within every 12 hours with concomitant SaO_2 and FiO_2 measures.

+Tidal volume, PEEP and P-peak at 08:00h if invasive mechanical ventilation is provided at this time point, CPAP or EPAP level at 08:00h if non-invasive mechanical ventilation or mask CPAP is provided at this time point.